Reward

 - Any attack requiring a social-engineering step

-- Open redirect
+- Open redirect without real security impact

-- Brute force / password reuse attacks
+- Brute force/password reuse attacks

 - CORS configuration, except if you can show a way to exploit this vulnerability to compromise sensitive information